cablespaghetti/cablespaghetti.github.io/_posts/2021-03-28-project-home-cloud-part-1-the-plan.markdown

 The plan is to set this up when my new Internet connection gets installed (I don't have a separate VDSL modem to use it with my existing line), with a VLAN trunk for the two networks (DMZ and LAN) going down the single cable to my shed office.
 I'll then need to get a managed switched for the shed to split that out for my laptop/internal stuff and the public-facing Kubernetes cluster.

-I'm then looking at PXE network booting my k3s nodes and running them on Flatcar Linux for a more "cattle not pets" approach, with a the HP Proliant server with lots of drives providing persisent storage on top of ZFS.
+I'm then looking at PXE network booting my k3s nodes and running them on Flatcar Linux for a more "cattle not pets" approach, with the HP Proliant ML110 server with lots of drives providing persistent storage on top of ZFS.
 I hope to set this all up using Ansible or similar so it's reproducible and I can stick it all up on GitHub for others to copy.

 Watch this space for more posts over the next few weeks as I hopefully make some progress!